Learn English at USask! information sessions

 Start an application

-If you are planning to enrol in an undergraduate degree program at USask, choose the application for joint admission to an undergraduate program and English studies (EAP).
+If you are planning to enrol in an undergraduate degree program at USask, choose the application for English for academic purposes (EAP) | EAP with an undergraduate program.
 Be prepared to fill out all of the required information, including:

 • Your name, contact information, and other biographical information